Pasta, Angels, Family & Grandma Gina.

 When I told him I only had 20 euros on me and the paella was going to be 18 euros he said “no problem”. “but I already spent the other 2 euros on this beer and I want to drink more” the Dude of Food replied.
 Again Hamid replied, “no problem” and filled my empty beer glass.
 He then explained that “the paella is made fresh to order and will take at least 20 minutes but is only made for 2 people.
 It’s 9 euros each and the chef makes it for 2 people.”
 “No problem” said the Dude of Food.
 I reached in my pocket and gave Hamid the last 20 euro bill i had in my pocket.

 Hamid took my bill and smiled, “we will take care of you” and he was true to his word.
 Hamid’s team prepared an awesome paella for 2 and filled my beer glass 4 times.
-The paella was served in a giant 14″ hot dish and was devoured by the Dude as soon as it had cooled enough to eat.paella
+The paella was served in a giant 14″ hot dish and was devoured by the Dude as soon as it had cooled enough to eat.

-Located at Carrer Jonaquera 4 in Barcelona, and only a long block from the ocean near the Poblenou metro exit, The Dude of Food returned 6 times and tried nearly everything on the menu, all fresh and all delicious.
-The future is bright for this rising restaurant star and if you are in the area you need to have a meal at El Mar-Amor of Barcelonachkn sauz
+Located at Carrer Jonaquera 4 in Barcelona, and only a long block from the ocean near the Poblenou metro exit, The Dude of Food returned 6 times in the next few days and tried nearly everything on the menu, all being fresh and delicious.
+The future is bright for this rising restaurant star and if you are in the area you need to have a meal at El Mar-Amor of Barcelona

 (the sausage is made local and is delicious with eggs)